strange-type/DanielFridgren/src/content/blog/on-cultural-malleability.md

 The difficulty with culture is not that it changes, but that it rarely feels like it can, from the inside

-We become like the fish in David Foster Wallace’s “This Is Water,” surrounded by assumptions so familiar they disappear from view.
+We become like the fish in David Foster Wallace’s [This Is Water](https://fs.blog/david-foster-wallace-this-is-water/), surrounded by assumptions so familiar they disappear from view.

 Our ideas about the world, about the systems we create, about our values, about what is deemed as success - all these ideas tend to surround us completely, and affect our thoughts and our decisions.
 But they are also malleable and constantly in flux.